r5embed/r5embed/README.md

 The script `test/testkat.sh` will compile all targets on the local system and verify the (sha256 hashes of) KAT outputs against known good ones contained in file `test/good.kat`.
-The script launches all kat generation threads at once (I happen to have 12 cores on my development system).
+The script launches all kat generation threads at once (fast testing if you have a lot of cores in your system).

 For performance testing, you can use `test/speed.sh` script.
 It also should also create the simple "tv" test vector checksums that our embedded test